 A favorable environment for his/her academic development and promotion

 Commitment to support the individual in at least half-time status after the tenure of the award for at least 3 additional years

 Grant funds may be used for the Faculty Scholar’s salary, benefits, research assistance, travel, continuing education, and other direct expenses essential to carry out the Horn Scholar’s chosen scholarly activity.
 Grants are made to sponsoring institutions.

 SGIM must be informed of any meaningful change in the job description of individuals appointed as Scholars at any time during the three-year award period, whether this occurs within the same institution or in a different location.
 The Horn Scholars Program was created to foster young faculty members in academic careers.
 To that end, the Program will encourage re-application of Scholars who find it necessary to make career changes during the three-year period of anticipated support.
 However, in the event of a change in the job description of a Scholar, continuation of support by the Horn Scholars Program will be contingent upon review and approval by the Horn Scholars Selection Committee.

 Grantees, their sponsoring institution, and their primary mentor must meet SGIM’s requirements for the submission of annual financial and narrative reports.
 A final written report is due on June 30th of each funding year.
 The written report should communicate progress, successes, and challenges of the year prior.
 Additioanlly, grantees will be required to make information available that may be necessary for an overall evaluation of the program to be conducted by SGIM.
 Horn Scholars are expected to participate in the Balance Interest Group at the SGIM Annual Meeting.

-If you have questions about the Horn Scholars program, please contact Donte Shannon at email@example.com or 202.887.5150.
+If you have questions about the Horn Scholars program, please contact Shana Donchatz at firstname.lastname@example.org or 202.887.5150.